Lebanon's Prime Minister Hariri Resigns After Weeks Of Protests

 Hariri's resignation would effectively force Lebanon to form a new government, if President Michel Aoun accepts the resignation.

+Protesters are calling for a new non-sectarian system, with "All Means All" a key slogan of the movement.

+Hariri's resignation threatens to destabilize a nation that has been relatively peaceful in recent years.
+The United States, Iran and Saudi Arabia all have their own interests in the country and tend to meddle in its affairs.
+Hezbollah and Israel still occasionally exchange fire.

-Lebanon's demonstrations began in reaction to the government's tax proposals, including one on calls over WhatsApp.
-But the protests grew into a call for Hariri to resign.
-The country's unrest has been paralleled by demonstrations in Chile, Iraq and elsewhere, but the protests in Lebanon have often been notable for their decidedly festive atmosphere.
+Unrest in Beirut and across the country has paralleled large public demonstrations in Chile, Iraq and elsewhere, but the Lebanon's protests have often been notable for their decidedly festive atmosphere.

 The protests are the largest demonstrations in the country since 2005, when Prime Minister Rafik Hariri – Saad's father — was assassinated in a car bombing in Beirut.